feathertw/HappyWifi/README.md

 How to Modify?
-- Copy 'src/tw/parameters/TEMPLETE.java' to a new file like 'XXXX.java' at the same file position.
+   1. Copy 'src/tw/parameters/TEMPLETE.java' to a new file like 'XXXX.java' at the same file position.
-- Modify the content of *XXXX.java* for your wifi certificate.
+   2. Modify the content of *XXXX.java* for your wifi certificate.
-- Add a line 'schoolList.add(XXXX.getSchool());' in 'SchoolCheck.java' in function 'SchoolCheck()'
+   3. Add a line ***schoolList.add(XXXX.getSchool());*** in 'SchoolCheck.java' in function 'SchoolCheck()'
-- Test it works or not.
+   4. Test it works or not.
-- If you don't know wifi certificate information, please refer the html code when log in in the browser.
+   If you don't know wifi certificate information, please refer the html code when log in in the browser.

 SampleLogin.html
 	<form action="https://Sample.edu.tw/login.php">